MatheusBaldi/cotabox-challenge/README.md

 # Cotabox Challenge

-This repository is my answer to the [Cotabox Fullstack Developer Challenge](https://github.com/Cotabox/fullstack-challenge).
+This repository is my project for the [Cotabox Fullstack Developer Challenge](https://github.com/Cotabox/fullstack-challenge).
 The link provide more information about the challenge and its rules.

 ## Frontend
 * For the frontend I opted on using the following tools: